Funding meetings - MRC

 Following discussion, each application is scored from one to ten by each member using the core assessment criteria.

 Scores are submitted anonymously and collated electronically.
-The median score of the individual member scores, rounded to the nearest whole number, is used to rank all proposals under consideration.
+The median score of the individual member scores, rounded to the nearest whole number, is used to rank all applications under consideration.
 The final median score is made known to applicants.

 Ranking

-At the end of a meeting, all proposals are ranked by their median score.
+At the end of a meeting, all applications are ranked by their median score.
 A cumulative commitment line can then be drawn, to determine the median scoring categories in which all grants can be funded and the scoring category in which not all the applications can be supported, given the available budget.

 Additional consideration of the applications in the latter category is then used to determine which of those attaining the same score should be supported, and which not, taking into account quality, likely impact and fit to MRC’s strategic priorities.